 The “fridge whisperer”

-The legitimate question remains: What does Liebherr Domestic Appliances actually do to eliminate these noises or, at least, minimise them?
-The Liebherr engineers and developers are continuously doing a great deal to reduce the noise of fridges.
-Consequently, appliances were being X-rayed as early as the 1980s to identify the injection noises of the refrigerants in the appliance.
-Acoustics research at Liebherr has made steady progress over the years.
-The appliances are now subjected to special tests in state-of-the-art sound measuring rooms to locate the sources of noise and then to take appropriate measures for their reduction.
+What does Liebherr Appliances actually do to eliminate these noises or, at least, minimise them?
+Liebherr’s engineers and developers are continually doing a great deal to reduce the noise of fridges.
+Appliances were being X-rayed as early as the 1980s to identify the injection noises of the refrigerants in the appliance.
+Acoustics research at Liebherr has made steady progress over the years; the appliances are now subjected to special tests in state-of-the-art sound measuring rooms to locate the sources of noise and then to take appropriate measures for their reduction.
 In the sound measuring rooms, we start “bugging” our appliances, so to speak, by listening very carefully.

 Three examples of how Liebherr reduces noise: